RavenEsc/B2B-JavaScriptProject/README.md

   - birthday is birthday, using type 'date'.

-- [ x ] You have to write a function called “dateDiff” that accepts one date parameter and returns the number of days between the birthday provided and the current date.
+- [x] You have to write a function called “dateDiff” that accepts one date parameter and returns the number of days between the birthday provided and the current date.

-- [ x ] Create an “Accept” button to execute your functions and create the following output:
+- [x] Create an “Accept” button to execute your functions and create the following output:

-- [ x ] If the UserID does not pass your verification, then print “Invalid UserID” to the Display window.
+- [x] If the UserID does not pass your verification, then print “Invalid UserID” to the Display window.

-- [ x ] If the fname, lname, or birthday fields are left empty then print “Invalid fname” etc…
+- [x] If the fname, lname, or birthday fields are left empty then print “Invalid fname” etc…

-- [ x ] Print “fname lname you have been breathing for ### days!” where ### is the number returned by your dateDiff() function.
+- [x] Print “fname lname you have been breathing for ### days!” where ### is the number returned by your dateDiff() function.
 Remember to convert milliseconds to days and only return the integer (whole) number of days.

-- [ x ] If the number of days is less than (365*18) then print “You are probably not old enough to take this class!”
+- [x] If the number of days is less than (365*18) then print “You are probably not old enough to take this class!”

-- [ x ] Use document.getElementById().innerHtml to display results and information messages on the Display window.
+- [x] Use document.getElementById().innerHtml to display results and information messages on the Display window.

-- [ x ] Create a "For loop” that loops 20 times and uses code similar to:
+- [x] Create a "For loop” that loops 20 times and uses code similar to:

-- [ x ] let str = "";
+- [x] let str = "";
 str = str.padStart(i,”x”); // i is the loop counter

-- [ x ] to print 20 lines of Xs from 1 to 20 Xs.
+- [x] to print 20 lines of Xs from 1 to 20 Xs.
 The first line should have a single X and the 20th line should have 20 Xs.

-- [ x ] Your Xs should be printed on the Display page as depicted in the example below.
+- [x] Your Xs should be printed on the Display page as depicted in the example below.

-- [ x ] Your code output should show in the Display window.
+- [x] Your code output should show in the Display window.
 This serves as the equivalent of the browser window and shows the render of the DOM document you are coding.

 ## Acknowledgements
   Thank you to the challenge creators, this has been a fun and engaging challenge.